Tauc plot

 A Tauc plot is used to determine the optical bandgap, or Tauc bandgap, of either disordered or amorphous semiconductors.

 In his original work Jan Tauc (/taʊts/) showed that the optical absorption spectrum of amorphous germanium resembles the spectrum of the indirect transitions in crystalline germanium (plus a tail due to localized states at lower energies), and proposed an extrapolation to find the optical bandgap of these crystalline-like states.
-Typically, a Tauc plot shows the quantity hν (the photon energy) on the abscissa (x-coordinate) and the quantity (αhν)1/2 on the ordinate (y-coordinate), where α is the absorption coefficient of the material.
+Typically, a Tauc plot shows the photon energy E (= hν) on the abscissa (x-coordinate) and the quantity (αE)1/2 on the ordinate (y-coordinate), where α is the absorption coefficient of the material.
 Thus, extrapolating this linear region to the abscissa yields the energy of the optical bandgap of the amorphous material.